CSHornby/analyser/Plan.md

 * Add dashboard to show overall spending by category

 ### Technical improvements
-* Refactor handler into middlewares for easier testing
+* Refactor upload handler into middlewares for easier testing